inverselerp/inverselerp.github.io/_games/virtualdeath.md

 ---

 Virtual Death is my first fully-featured game after my transition to the Unreal Engine.
-It features [Data Assets], an inventory and inspection system, as well as puzzle solving.
+It features [data assets], an inventory and inspection system, as well as puzzle solving.

 There was a lot of new challenges to overcome as my first game of this size.